KRR-Oxford/DeepOnto/docs/using_deeponto.md

 ### Pair Scoring

 In this mode, the OM model is expected to compute the matching scores for input class pairs.
-Compared to Global Matching, extra arguments for unscored mappings and its flag (`src2tgt` or `tgt2src`) are needed.
-The unscored mappings come from two types of`.tsv` files
+Compared to Global Matching, extra arguments for unscored mappings (in `.tsv') and its flag (`src2tgt` or `tgt2src`) are needed.
+The unscored mappings come from two types of`.tsv` files:

+- With two columns: "SrcEntity" and "TgtEntity", which are pairs of class IRIs from source and target ontologies, respectively.

 The unscored mappings are implemented using `OntoMappings` data structre and saved in a folder containing two files: `.pkl` for the serialized object and `.json` for human readable format.
 Such mappings can be generated using the script: `./data_scripts/om_rank_cands.py`, which generates negative candidates for each reference mapping for *local ranking* evaluation.
 Users can also transform a `.tsv` file with three columns: "SrcEntity", "TgtEntity", and "Score" to an `OntoMappings` (see [Datastructures](https://krr-oxford.github.io/DeepOnto/#/data_structures?id=mapping)) object using the following code: